Beslan school siege: Long-term effects

 In the wake of Beslan, the government proceeded to toughen laws on terrorism and expand the powers of law-enforcement agencies.

 In addition, Putin signed a law that replaced the direct election of the heads of the federal subjects of Russia with a system in which they are proposed by the president of Russia and approved or disapproved by the elected legislative bodies of the federal subjects.
 The election system for the Russian parliament was also repeatedly amended, eliminating the election of State Duma members by single-mandate districts.
-The Kremlin consolidated its control over the Russian media and increasingly attacked non-governmental organisations (especially those foreign-founded).
+The Kremlin consolidated its control over the Russian media and increasingly attacked non-governmental organisations (especially those foreign-funded).

 The raid on Beslan had more to do with the Ingush involved than with the Chechens, but it was highly symbolic for both regions.
 The Ossetes and Ingush have a conflict over ownership of the Prigorodny District that was inflamed by the 1944 Stalinist purges and the 1992–1993 ethnic cleansing of Ingush by Ossetes, with assistance from the Russian military.
 At the time of the raid, more than 40,000 Ingush refugees lived in tent camps in Ingushetia and Chechnya.
 The Beslan school itself had been used against the Ingush: in 1992, the gym was used as a pen to round up Ingush during the ethnic cleansing by the Ossetes.
 For the Chechens, the motive was revenge for the destruction of their homes and families; Beslan was one of the sites from which federal air raids were launched into Chechnya.

 Upon learning that many children were killed by a terrorist group that included Chechens, many Chechens felt shame.
-A spokesman for Chechen independence cause stated: "Such a bigger blow could not be dealt upon us ...
-People around the world will think that Chechens are monsters if they could attack children."
+A spokesman for Chechen independence cause stated: "A bigger blow could not have been dealt on us ...
+People around the world will think that Chechens are beasts and monsters if they could attack children."